 Thank you for your interest in the Cardiovascular Disease Fellowship at the University of Michigan (general cardiology).
 The University of Michigan Cardiovascular Disease Fellowship is a 3-year ACGME accredited program.
 We participate in the National Residency Matching Program (NRMP).
-Applications for fellowship starting July 2024 should be submitted through Electronic Residency Application Service (ERAS).
+Applications for fellowship starting July 2025 should be submitted through the Electronic Residency Application Service (ERAS).
 Please reference program ID 1412521096.

+Interview dates are TBD.
 All interviews will be done virtually.

 ** We will gladly consider applicants with a J-1 visa but cannot consider other visa types.

 We look forward to receiving your application and wish you well through the process.

 (Please refer to the ERAS website for specific application and required documentation submission details.)

 The University of Michigan offers highly competitive salaries and tremendous benefits to our residents/fellows.
 An overview of salary, benefits and employment eligibility is available on the Graduate Medical Education Office website.